 Currently, Florida law recognizes the equal rights and responsibilities of mothers and fathers.
 Nonetheless, men continue to face an uphill battle in asserting their parental rights.
 If you wish to preserve the bonds with your children after a separation or divorce, or with a child you have had with a woman with whom you are no longer in a relationship, you need an experienced family law attorney on your side.

 Orlando Family Team routinely represents fathers throughout Central Florida in custody and paternity proceedings.
 As parents, our husband and wife team know that time spent with our children is precious.
 Well-versed in the applicable state laws on child custody, parenting time, and child support, we will make certain that you are not denied the opportunity to play an active role in your child’s life.
-When you work with us, we will take the time to explain your rights, consider all your options, and help you navigate the legal system.
+When you work with us, we will take the time to explain your father’s rights, consider all your options, and help you navigate the legal system.

-The Rights and Responsibilities of Fathers
+Father’s Rights and Responsibilities

 Because a father has a right to be involved in his child’s life on a regular and meaningful basis, Florida law recognizes a father’s rights regarding custody, time-sharing, and parental responsibilities.
 As such, divorcing parents have the opportunity to agree on a parenting plan that specifies custody and visitation rights.
 If the parents cannot agree, the court will step in to make a decision based on what is in the best interests of the child.
 While the law is designed to treat fathers equally, the courts continue to favor mothers in custody cases involving minor children because mothers tend to be the primary caregivers.